TrafficSupply/accounts-laravel/README.md

 # tsaccounts-laravel-package

-This package was made to make connecting with https://accounts.trafficsupply.nl easier.
+This package was made to make connecting with https://accounts.trafficsupply.nl easier, but can be used for any OAuth2 server.

 ### Installation
 Require this package with composer.